 At December 31, 2005, we maintained a bank revolving credit facility of \$400,000 which was to mature November 15, 2009.
 The facility bore interest at a variable rate over a selected LIBOR based on our leverage.
 At December 31, 2005, \$220.0 million was outstanding on the revolving credit facility.
 The highest balance outstanding on the credit facility during 2005 was \$365.0 million.
 The average daily outstanding balance of the revolving credit facility during 2005 was \$257.9 million.
 The effective annual interest rate, inclusive of debt amortization costs, on the revolving credit facility for the year ended December 31, 2005 was 4.53%.
-The commitment fee on the unused revolving credit facility at December 31, 2005 was 0.175%
+The commitment fee on the unused revolving credit facility at December 31, 2005 was 0.175%.

 We amended and restated our bank revolving credit facility on March 30, 2006.
-The Amended and Restated Credit Agreement included the following features: increased the revolving credit available from \$400 million to \$800 million; included an uncommitted add-on facility allowing an additional increase in the revolving credit available from \$800 million to \$1.2 billion; increased the letter of credit commitment amount from \$20 million to \$50 million; increased the swingline loan commitment amount from \$10 million to \$25 million; reduced the required Consolidated Leverage Ratio from "2.5 to 1.0" to "3.0 to 1.0"; reduced the minimum commitment fee from 15 basis points to 8 basis points; reduced the maximum commitment fee from 25 basis points to 17.5 basis points; reduced the maximum interest rate over the alternative base rate from 25 basis points to 0 basis points; reduced the minimum interest rate over LIBOR from 75 basis points to 40 basis points; and reduced the maximum interest rate over LIBOR from 125 basis points.
-The average daily outstanding balance of the revolving credit facility from January 1, 2006 through October 23, 2006 was \$540.3 million.
+The Amended and Restated Credit Agreement included the following features: increased the revolving credit available from \$400 million to \$800 million; included an uncommitted add-on facility allowing an additional increase in the revolving credit available from \$800 million to \$1.2 billion; increased the letter of credit commitment amount from \$20 million to \$50 million; increased the swingline loan commitment amount from \$10 million to \$25 million; reduced the required Consolidated Leverage Ratio from "2.5 to 1.0" to "3.0 to 1.0"; reduced the minimum commitment fee from 15 basis points to 8 basis points; reduced the maximum interest rate over the alternative base rate from 25 basis points to 0 basis points; reduced the minimum interest rate over LIBOR from 75 basis points to 40 basis points; and reduced the maximum interest rate over LIBOR from 125 basis points to 87.5 basis points to 87.5 basis points.

+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) YEAR ENDED DECEMBER 31, 2006, 2005 AND 2004 credit facility from January 1, 2006 through October 23, 2006 was \$540.3 million.
 The effective annual interest rate, inclusive of debt amortization costs, on the revolving credit facility from January 1, 2006 through October 23, 2006 was 6.05%.
 The commitment fee on the unused revolving credit facility at October 23, 2006 was 0.15%.
 At October 24, 2006, the outstanding balance, including accrued interest, due under the bank revolving credit facility of approximately \$663.3 million, was paid in full in connection with the consummation of the recapitalization.
 We also charged to interest expense \$3.9 million of unamortized debt issuance costs related to the paid off bank revolving credit facility.